 Canada has been embroiled in a national debate over pipelines.
-In 2018, the federal government purchased the Kinder Morgan Canada (TSX:KML) Trans Mountain pipeline for C$4.5 billion to ensure Canadian crude reaches market ports.
-The project is estimated to cost another C$7.4 billion to construct, after which the government says it plans to sell the project back to the private sector.
+In 2018, the federal government purchased the Kinder Morgan Canada (NYSE:KMI) Trans Mountain pipeline for C$4.5 billion to ensure Canadian crude reaches market ports.
+At the time, an expansion was estimated to cost another C$7.4 billion, after which the government would sell the project back to the private sector.
 In February 2020, a new cost estimate for the project sent the C$7.4 billion figure to C$12.6 billion.

-Despite the global pandemic and oil prices crashing, Trans Mountain said that construction on the expansion project is progressing at its terminals and along the right-of-way in BC and Alberta with COVID-19 safety measures in place.
+Despite the global pandemic and oil price crash, construction on the expansion is progressing with COVID-19 safety measures in place.
 The expansion is now expected to be operational by December 2022.

 Production: 4,930,000 bpd

-China’s annual oil output increased slightly in 2020, going up to 4,930,000 bpd from 4,890,000 bpd in 2019.
-China is the world’s second largest consumer of oil and moved from being the second largest net importer of oil to the largest in 2014.
+China’s annual oil output was 4,930,000 bpd in 2020.
+The nation is the world’s second largest consumer of oil and moved from being the second largest net importer of oil to the largest in 2014.